Real Estate and Property Law

 A study of interests in land and personal property emphasizing the modern law of donative transfers, and estates and future interests, cotenancy, conveyancing, and land title assurance.
 Some coverage of landlord and tenant, and public and private control of land use may be included.
 (McCormack, Rose, Sag)

-The seminar will focus on recent Illinois zoning and other land use cases.
-Land use and zoning is the most important substantive law area applicable to real estate development.
-Each student will select a reported case concerning subject property in the Chicago area.
-The student will visit the site, perhaps taking photographs or videos.
+The seminar will focus on recent Illinois zoning and land use cases.
+Land use and zoning is one of the most important substantive law areas applicable to real estate development.
+Each student will select a recent reported case concerning subject property in the Chicago area.
+The instructor will assign the cases leaving students free to propose suitable alternatives.
+Students may trade cases with other students.
+Once case assignments have been finalized, the student assigned the cases will visit the site(s), perhaps taking photographs or videos.
 To the extent possible, the parties and their counsel will be interviewed.
 No library research should be necessary.
-However, all students will read the court's opinion, and the student reporting on the case will also read the briefs of the parties.
-Each student will be given one full class period to make an oral report to the seminar, beginning at the sixth week of classes.
+However, all students will read the court’s opinion, and the student reporting on the case will also read the briefs of the parties.
+Each student will be given one full class period (50 minutes) to present an oral report to the seminar, beginning at the sixth week of classes.
 All members of the seminar will be required to attend these reports.
 After reporting and discussing the case with the seminar, each student will write a paper about the case not to exceed 15 double spaced pages (12 point type).
-After the case assignments have been finalized, I will give a number of lectures about basic land use and zoning.
-Students who have completed or who are concurrently enrolled in Land Use will not be required to attend these lectures.
-The students not thereby excused from attendance will also be required to read assignments in Wright, Land Use in a Nutshell (West, 4th ed., 2000).
-Enrollment is limited to 14, and the consent of the instructor to enroll is required.
+After the case assignments have been finalized, I will conduct a number of classes about basic land use and zoning.
+Students will be required to read assignments in John Nolon and Patricia Salkin, Land use in a Nutshell (West, 2007).
+Lots of new and used paper versions of this book are available in addition to electronic copies.
+Enrollment is limited to 14 people, and the consent of the instructor to enroll is required.
+There will be no final exam.
+The grade will be based on the oral report and paper.
 (McCormack)

 This is a skills-based class covering foundational topics in commercial real estate transactions.
 Topics include: negotiation, drafting, and a one-class "survey school."
 Participation in an all-day Saturday skills workshop is required and the in-class final exam will be held prior to the traditional exam period, dates for both of these TBA in the first class meeting.
 Please note that this class does not address residential transactions.
 (Hanley)